 This manual has been developed to help charter schools follow legal requirements as well as FCMAT recommendations.
-The manual covers not only finance but also best practices for operations in other areas.
+The manual covers finance and best practices for operations in other areas.
 It is intended to serve as an initial guide to some of the main areas in which FCMAT finds charter schools need assistance.
 It is not intended to be exhaustive and creates no procedural or substantive rights for any individual, group, or entity.